Pampers Announces New Line Of ‘Smart Diapers’ That Track Urine Output And Sleeping Patterns

 — Pampers (@Pampers) July 18, 2019

-Baby experts have weighed in on the concept of using diaper sensors to track urine output and sleep patterns, commenting that parents could find the product useful if they are sleep or potty training.
+Baby experts have weighed in on the concept of using diaper sensors to track urine output and sleep patterns, commenting that parents could find the product useful if they are potty training.

 “Undoubtedly, for those parents who are concerned about their newborn’s bathroom functions — to inform something like constipation or if a kid is hydrated enough when they’re sick — this data could be very useful over brief periods.
 Not to mention that it may even be useful for potty-training parents.”

-One of the potential downsides of the increased vigilance that comes with using tracker apps is that an anxious parent may become more anxious if they see slight changes in their baby’s data patterns, which could in turn increase phone calls made to pediatricians.
+One of the potential downsides of the increased vigilance that comes with using tracker apps is that a parent may become more anxious if they see slight changes in their baby’s data patterns, which could in turn increase phone calls made to pediatricians.

 Kathy Hirsh-Pasek, president of the International Society for Infant Studies, gives an example to explain how parents may become frenetic and concerned for no reason.
 A child may produce more urine on a hot day as they ingest more fluids, which would prompt a change in the data pattern on the app and cause a parent to become concerned.
-However, she explains, there could be harmless reasons behind potential changes in data patterns.
+However, she explains to CNN that there could be harmless reasons behind potential changes in data patterns.

 Hirsh-Pasek adds that she believes parents should be focused on understanding their babies and learning to communicate with them without the help of an app or technology.

-The Lumi already has a wait list ahead of their Fall launch as parents line up to test the new technology.
+The Lumi already has a wait list ahead of the Fall launch as parents line up to test the new technology.